sbt/sbt-native-packager/src/sphinx/archetypes/systemloaders.rst

     Loading system to be used for application start script (SystemV, Upstart, Systemd).
     This setting can be used to trigger systemloader specific behaviour in your build.

+  ``serverAutostart``
+    Determines if service will be automatically started after installation.
+The default value is true.

   ``startRunlevels``
     Sequence of runlevels on which application will start up